Projection method for mean resolvent analysis of periodic flows: Introduction

-The common choice in the literature is to define the resolvent operator by linearizing the dynamics about the time-averaged mean flow \citep{mckeon2010critical,jeun2016input,beneddine2016conditions,lesshafft2019resolvent}, often adding a turbulent viscosity model to the molecular viscosity \citep{hwang2010amplification,hwang2010linear,morra2019relevance}, following a seminal idea for modal linear analysis of turbulent flows from \cite{reynolds1972mechanics}.
+The common choice in the literature is to define the resolvent operator by linearizing the dynamics about the time-averaged mean flow \citep{mckeon2010critical,jeun2016input,beneddine2016conditions,lesshafft2019resolvent}, often adding a turbulent viscosity model to the molecular viscosity \citep{hwang2010amplification,hwang2010linear,morra2019relevance}, following a seminal idea for modal linear analysis of turbulent flows from Reynolds \& Hussain \citep{reynolds1972mechanics}.
 Neglecting turbulent viscosity creates an ill-posed resolvent operator.
-Indeed, the mean flow is not a fixed-point of the Navier--Stokes equations and as a result, the poles of the mean-flow resolvent operator depend on the arbitrary choice of variables used for writing down the Navier--Stokes equations \citep{karban2020ambiguity}.
+Indeed, the mean flow is not a fixed point of the Navier--Stokes equations and as a result, the poles of the mean-flow resolvent operator depend on the arbitrary choice of variables used for writing down the Navier--Stokes equations \citep{karban2020ambiguity}.
 However, the mean flow is a fixed point of the Reynolds-averaged Navier--Stokes (RANS) equations, so the resolvent operator is well-posed in this context.
 But applying the RANS framework to experimental or high-fidelity simulation data requires the determination of a turbulent viscosity field, which leads to new difficulties arising from the Boussinesq approximation.
 Indeed, determining a mean-flow-consistent eddy viscosity field from data is an overdetermined problem which can only be solved in a least-square sense, and the result may be locally negative or even unbounded \citep{rukes2016assessment,von2024role}.
 This problem can be solved by ad hoc clipping, regularisation or by making more hypotheses, i.e. assuming a turbulence closure model and fitting its coefficients from data \citep{rukes2016assessment,von2023self}.
 Despite its inherent limitations, this approach is, of course, invaluable from an engineering perspective.
 Most recent papers dealing with eddy viscosity in resolvent analysis assess the quality of their model by evaluating the ability of resolvent analysis to predict second-order statistics of unforced flow \citep{morra2019relevance}, and more specifically, to provide a good alignment between the leading resolvent mode and the leading spectral proper orthogonal decomposition (SPOD) mode \citep{pickering2021optimal,kuhn2022influence,symon2023use,mons2024data,thakor2024responses}.
 This alignment property is theoretically justified under stringent hypotheses \citep{beneddine2016conditions,towne2018spectral,lesshafft2019resolvent}.
-Following the seminal work of \cite{mckeon2010critical}, resolvent analysis has almost become synonym with predicting unsteady coherent structures from a mean flow.
+Following the seminal work of McKeon \& Sharma \citep{mckeon2010critical}, resolvent analysis has almost become synonymous with predicting unsteady coherent structures from a mean flow.\\ \, However, we shall insist that the goal of the present paper is very distinct from that of predicting second-order statistics of unforced flows from their measured mean.
+Our end goal is to apply resolvent analysis to statistically-steady flows, in order to best characterise the linear response to \textit{exogenous} forcing, using a time-invariant approximation.
+None of the aforementioned studies addresses our specific problem, which calls for the introduction of the mean resolvent operator in the next paragraph.\\